fiskl-accounting/help-docs/docs/getting-started/Journies/signup-as-an-accountant.md

 ### Step 1

 Create the client’s account using the custom Fiskl URL link tailored to the desired plan, using your client’s email address for account setup.
-E.g
+E.g.,

 https://my.fiskl.com/registration?code=specialcode\_solo